 Symptoms usually appear 1 to 7 days after exposure, but they may first appear more than a month later.
 Fever, nausea, vomiting, aches, and fatigue are among the early symptoms of inhalational anthrax; it progresses to labored breathing, shock, and often death.

-Historically, the mortality rate for naturally occurring inhalational anthrax has been 75 percent, even with appropriate treatment.
+Historically, the mortality rate for naturally occurring inhalational anthrax has been 75%, even with appropriate treatment.
 But inhalational anthrax is rare.
 In the 2001 anthrax attacks, 11 people were infected with inhalational anthrax and 6 survived.
 Prior to 2001, the last known U.S. case was in 1976, when a California craftsman died after getting the infection from imported yarn contaminated with anthrax spores.

 People can get gastrointestinal anthrax from eating meat contaminated with anthrax bacteria or their spores.
 Symptoms are stomach pain, loss of appetite, diarrhea, and fever.
 Antibiotic treatment can cure this form of anthrax, but left untreated, it may kill half of those who get it.